fatred/problemofnetworkdotcom/content/posts/bootstrapping-hashi-vault.md

 #### Engine Setup

-We will limit ourselves to the same kv vs secret engine
+Since we want to get to the same position as the dev server, we will limit ourselves to the same kv v2 secret engine.

 UI method: